rohansharma4050/Maharashtra_Prediction_Model/README.md

 ### Background
 Predictive analytics tools are powered by several different models and algorithms that can be applied to wide range of use cases.
-Determining what predictive modeling techniques are best for your company is key to getting the most out of a predictive analytics solution and leveraging data to make insightful decisions
+Determining what predictive modeling techniques are best for your project is key to getting the most out of a predictive analytics solution and leveraging data to make insightful decisions

 ### Methodology